jesusizq/palindrome-detector/README.md

 ## Running Tests

 Ensure development dependencies are installed (this is handled by `make install` if you haven't run it yet, or it's included if you've run `make up`).

-Configure a `TEST_DATABASE_URL` in your environment or `.env` file, so tests automatically run against that database.

 To run tests: